What’s A Good Serrano Pepper Substitute?

 From your spice rack: Crushed red pepper

 Of course, if the recipe calls for a fresh chili substantially within the recipe, this substitution will not be as viable.
 This is more of a solution when the serrano pepper called for was primarily there to supply spiciness.
 There will also be a “peppered” chili flake look noticeable in the dish.
-If that impact on presentation is of concern, opt for a fresh chili option above.
+If that impact on presentation is of concern, opt for one of our fresh chili options.

 A fresh/dried combo: Green bell pepper and crushed red pepper

 This is a bit of a culinary hack, but it works.
-Green bell peppers have a grassy, bright flavor, but of course zero heat.
+Green bell peppers have a grassy, bright flavor, but of course, zero heat.
 You can add in some spiciness with some crushed red pepper flakes, adding until the heat is to the desired level you prefer.
 This allows you to have a fresh pepper flavor while still getting the spiciness.
-And you’re more likely to have a bell around than some of the other options above.
+And you’re more likely to have a bell around than even a jalapeño.

 It’s a good hack, but there’s one thing to consider.
 The walls of bell peppers are much thicker than the walls within a serrano.
 They have more of a bulk to them, and that can impact the overall mouthfeel of your dish.
 A solution would be to dice the bell down into smaller pieces, so the thicker walls were less noticeable.